akuchibotla/marketplace/README.md

 # Marketplace (Order Book)

-An [order book](https://en.wikipedia.org/wiki/Order_book) maintains all active buy/sell orders for a security in a ranked order.
+An [order book](https://en.wikipedia.org/wiki/Order_book) maintains all active buy/sell orders for a security.
 Bids are ranked from highest bid to lowest bid, asks are ranked from lowest ask to highest ask.
 They are also ranked secondarily by the time the order was placed.
 An order book matches any buy/sell orders if there is an overlap between the bid and ask prices.
+Orders can be either completely cleared or partially cleared depending on the order volume.
+When an order is cleared, an order book should emit the clearing event to all interested parties.
 Here's my quick and dirty attempt at it.

 #### This is the page you are greeted to at http://localhost:3000/
 ![homepage](assets/homepage_gif.gif)